openstack-archive/stx-docs/doc/source/installation_guide/latest/index.rst

    -  Minimum memory: 64 GB.
    -  Hard drives:

-      -  Primary hard drive, minimum 500 GB for OS.
+      -  Primary hard drive with a minimum 500 GB for OS.
-      -  1 or more additional hard drives for CEPH OSD storage, and
+      -  One or more additional hard drives for CEPH OSD storage.
-      -  Optionally 1 or more SSD or NVMe drives for CEPH journals.
+      -  Optionally, one or more SSD or NVMe drives for CEPH journals.

-   -  1 physical Ethernet interface: MGMT network
+   -  One physical Ethernet interface: MGMT network
    -  PXE boot support.

 -  **Compute hosts**

-   -  Minimum processor is:
+   -  Minimum processor:

       -  Dual-CPU Intel® Xeon® E5 26xx family (SandyBridge) 8
          cores/socket.